 Famed the world over for its quality and undeniable potency, it comes as no surprise to learn that the ever-reliable get-blitzed-quick drink of choice for many – the herbal liqueur Jägermeister – has its origins in a country notable for its craftsmanship and dependability: Germany.
 What may be a surprise is its history.
 The company that would eventually become famed for Jägermeister began life as a vinegar production plant in the German town of Wolfenbüttel, where its founder Wilhelm Mast decided to capitalise on the local mining industry’s demand for rock-cooling vinegar.
-When Wilhelm passed away, his son Curt took the reins of the family business in 1918 and steered it in a wholly new direction – a direction which would see him court the friendship of high-ranking Nazi officials such as Herman Göring who, like Mast, was a keen hunter.
-Göring’s influential position as Germany’s interior minister had seen him create regional ‘Hunting Masters’, and Mast was bestowed the honour of the title of Hunting Master – or Jägermeister – and frequently held hunting parties for the Nazi hierarchy.
-Mast’s new liqueur, a blend of 56 herbs and spices which he had been perfecting for years – and the exact recipe for which is still secret – was often drunk at these parties, and was often referred to as ‘Göring-Schnapps’ – until 1935 when it was rebranded as the Jägermeister we all know and enjoy.
-The iconic bottle and its label, which feature the distinctive lettering and a picture of the legendary Hubertus stag with a glowing cross between its antlers, are trademarked and have changed little in eight decades.
+When Wilhelm passed away, his son Curt took the reins of the family business in 1918 and steered it in a wholly new direction – a direction which would see him court the friendship of high-ranking government officials such as Herman Göring, who, like Mast, was a keen hunter.
+Göring’s influential position as Germany’s interior minister had seen him create regional ‘Hunting Masters’, and Mast has bestowed the honour of the title of Hunting Master – or Jägermeister – and frequently held hunting parties for the National Socialist hierarchy.
+Mast’s new liqueur, a blend of 56 herbs and spices which he had been perfecting for years – and the exact recipe for which is still secret – was often drunk at these parties and was often referred to as ‘Göring-Schnapps’ – until 1935, when it was rebranded as the Jägermeister we all know and enjoy.
+The iconic bottle and its label, which feature distinctive lettering and a picture of the legendary Hubertus stag with a glowing cross between its antlers, are trademarked and have changed little in eight decades.
 Jägermeister hit the U.S. in 1971 and became increasingly popular, with the last decade seeing a huge increase in sales and status – its iconic branding can be seen at global rock festivals and sports events, while Surfer on Acid, Jägerita and Jägerbombs (Jägermeister and Red Bull) have entered drinkers’ lexicon around the world.

 Bailey’s Irish Cream